-Since 2011, staff has worked with member agencies through a series of LRP process workgroups to identify constraints to local project development and explore effective strategies to increase local resource production.
-Staff recommends program refinements to (1) support the development of local resources consistent with the goals in Metropolitan's 2010 IRP, (2) support member agency project implementation, and (3) implement funding approaches that are cost-effective and sustainable based on the net financial impact to Metropolitan.
+Since 2011, staff has worked with member agencies through a series of LRP process workgroups to identify constraints to project development and explore effective strategies to increase local resource production.
+Staff continues to work with member agencies to (1) identify program refinements to further support the development of local resources consistent with the goals in Metropolitan's 2010 IRP, (2) support member agency project implementation, and (3) investigate funding approaches that are cost-effective and sustainable based on the net financial impact to Metropolitan.